cybercongress/go-cyber/docs/cyberd.md

 ## Knowledge graph

-We represent a knowledge graph as a weighted graph of directed links between content addresses or content identifications or CIDs.
+We represent a knowledge graph as a weighted graph of directed links between content addresses, or content identifications, or CIDs, or simply ipfs hashes.
 In this paper, we will use them as synonyms.

 ![knowledge_graph.png](https://ipfs.io/ipfs/QmejVRS9irYb6eXGDZNM9YEuFyb3a5jn4EWh3MRC3LVRij)